At Herongate Dental Clinic in Ottawa, our dentists perform a variety of oral surgery procedures to treat dental issues and support your oral health.

 Gum Contouring Surgery

-Do your gums rest too low or too high on your teeth?
-Gum contouring surgery may be right for you.
+Do your gums rest low or high on your teeth?
+Gum contouring surgery may be a treatment for you.
 Also referred to as gum reshaping or tissue sculpting, this cosmetic procedure can help even out your gum line.
-Though gum contouring by itself is considered a cosmetic procedure, some patients undergo this surgery as part of other necessary periodontal procedures.
+Though gum contouring by itself is considered a cosmetic procedure, some patients undergo this surgery as part of other periodontal procedures.